Family Lawyers Brisbane | Child Custody Lawyers | Brisbane Family Law

 A parenting plan is a less formal way of documenting an agreement.
 Parenting plans are not enforceable however they can be taken into account when determining child custody.
 A parenting plan provides flexibility in the first few months when things are getting settled and allows your children to adjust before finalising anything.

-What if I am already in child custody proceedings?
+What if I am already in child custody family law proceedings, can you help?

-What will a child custody lawyer tell me?
+What will a Brisbane child custody lawyer tell me about my separation?

-What factors are considered in child custody matters?
+What factors are considered in family law child custody matters?

 The factors most typically considered: